The FBA Dangerous Goods program allows you to sell FBA-eligible products that have been classified as dangerous goods.

 Dangerous goods (also called hazmat) are regulated substances or materials that may pose a risk during storing, handling, or transporting because they contain flammable, pressurized, corrosive, or otherwise harmful substances.
 “Dangerous goods” also refers to consumer products such as laptops, smartphones, household cleaners, spray paints, and cosmetics.

-The US Dangerous Goods program is accepting new participants by waitlist only.
-To join the US waitlist, select Dangerous Goods FAQ below, click Next, then click Apply for the FBA Dangerous Goods Program.
-Once added to the waitlist, you will be contacted with further instructions.
+The Dangerous Goods program in the US has a waitlist for participating.
+To join the waitlist, select FBA Dangerous Goods program below, click Next, then click Apply to the FBA Dangerous Goods program.

 Products sold through Dangerous Goods are eligible for Prime, though some may not be eligible for two-day shipping.
 Due to transportation regulations, many of these products are available for ground transport only.
 Therefore, they are eligible for Prime four- to five-day shipping.